Landscape of Cybersecurity

 Ransomware is on the rise

-Ransomware has grown in reach over the past few years.
-Basically, hackers lock users out of their own systems and hold their data hostage unless a ransom is paid.
-These attacks can be significant, costing businesses an average of $133,000 per attack and global damages are expected to total $11.5 billion in 2019.
+Hackers lock users out of their systems and demand a ransom to release the data.
+These attacks can be significant, costing businesses an average of $133,000 per attack, and global damages are expected to total $11.5 billion in 2019.

-Internet of Things (IoT) has risks
+The Internet of Things (IoT) has risks

 • Devices performing incorrect functions